 - redesigning activities to be in an outdoor environment to increase the safety of campers and employees.
 It is important for campers to be outside as much as possible after students have been indoors for 10 months while at school under restricted conditions or virtually learning at home.

-- hired a full time Health and Safety Manager, Fiona Gent, at STEM Camp Head Office to assist with questions and concerns.
-Ms. Gent can be accessed through email at firstname.lastname@example.org or by calling 519-475-6600
+- hired a Health and Safety Manager, Fiona Gent, at STEM Camp Head Office to assist with questions and concerns.

 - dedicating a new staff person at every site responsible for health and safety protocols, including COVID

-- Campers and staff will be required to wear masks inside the facility at all times (except when eating).
-Eating will occur outside, weather permitting.
+- Campers and staff were required to wear masks inside the facility at all times (except when eating).
+Eating occurred outside, weather permitting.

-- Cohorts, as currently mandated by public health units, will remain at a maximum of 15 campers in each cohort.
+- Cohorts, as mandated by public health units, will remained at a maximum of 15-20 campers in each cohort.

-- Camp registrations have deliberately been kept to a 20 camper maximum/week (regularly STEM Camp allows 40/week), except in a small number of locations that can accommodate 30/week.
+- Camp registrations were deliberately kept to a 30 camper maximum/week, except in a small number of locations that can accommodate 40/week.

-- Staff will also be required to wear goggles at all times when indoors
+- Staff were required to wear goggles at all times when indoors and within 6 feet of a camper or each other

-- We are hoping that public health authorities will allow children or staff to not wear masks or goggles when outdoors.
-To this end, much of our activities have been re-developed to be able to be conducted outside, allowing for social distancing.
+- Many of our activities were re-visioned to be able to be conducted outside, allowing for social distancing.

-- Campers will not be allowed to mingle with campers from other cohorts, however, families can request to be placed into a cohort so friends and family members can enjoy camp together.
+- Campers were not allowed to mingle with campers from other cohorts, however, families were permitted to request to be placed into a cohort so friends and family members can enjoy camp together.

-- Families will be required to sign a weekly waiver and a daily declaration before their child will be admitted to camp.
+- Families were required to sign a weekly waiver and a daily declaration before their child will be admitted to camp.

-- If the government decides at any point to shut down one of our sites or day camps in general, families will receive a choice of a full refund (minus the convenience or processing fee), or a credit to be used for virtual or the following summer.
+- If the government decided at any point to shut down one of our sites or day camps in general, families would receive a choice of a full refund (minus the convenience or processing fee), or a credit to be used for virtual or the following summer.